freeCodeCamp/freeCodeCamp/guide/english/csharp/ternary-operator/index.md

 ---

 # Ternary operator (`?:`)
-Ternary operator return one of the two expression based on the condition.
-It can be used as a shortcut for if...else statement.
+A ternary operator returns one of the two expression based on a condition.
+It can be used as a substitute for if...else statements.

 ## Syntax
 ```